aswinsank/Vid_summarizer/README.md

 content.
 By bridging the gap between long-form videos and efficient learning, this application ensures that knowledge acquisition remains accessible, time-efficient, and engaging for a diverse range of users.
-//Install pip packages for Bakend and npm modules for frontend
+//Install pip packages for Backend and npm modules for frontend